forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 # Palestine and Israel in Conflict 2023

 This page is about the escalation of violence triggered by attacks led by Hamas against Israel on 7.10.2023.
-Namely the attacks out of Gaza by Hamas and other groups against Israel, Israel's repulsion of the attacks and Israel's Invasion into Gaza.
+Namely the attacks out of Gaza by Hamas and other groups against Israel, Israel's repulsion of the attacks and Israel's Invasion into Gaza and violence in the West Bank.

 > Selected topics considered relevant for the current situation in Israel and Palestine  are listed/discussed.

 > 3.12.23: Not much content currently planned.
-Mainly [subjective] citations from resources of extraordinary value.
+Mainly a [subjective] selection of citations of resources of extraordinary value.

 <!--
 > Goals are